laxmananand/zoqq_depl/docs/api-reference/onboarding.md

 <div className="api-docs-container">
   <div className="api-docs-left">
     <h3>Description</h3>
-    <p>Retrieve details of a specific Request for Information (RFI) including active and answered requests, questions, and associated documents.</p>
+    <p>This API allows you to retrieve the details of a Request for Information (RFI) linked to a specific account or user.
+RFIs are generated when additional data or documentation is required for compliance, verification, or due diligence purposes.
+The API response includes the RFI status, requested items, and any relevant instructions for completion.</p>

     <h3>Request Headers</h3>